Mini Project 2: Math Quiz App

 pytest

-It should get something like the following output.
-Make sure there is no Failure in the test before proceeding to the next exercise.
+It should output something like the following.
+Make sure there are no failures in the test before proceeding to the next exercise.

 pytest